clarkfitzg/clarkfitzg.github.io/_posts/2017-10-30-hive-udaf-with-R.md

 ;
 ```

-It's nice to first do something that SQL can do, because then we can verify
+It's nice to first try something that SQL can do, because then we can verify
 the answer.
 Of course the whole point of using R or any other program is to
 go beyond what SQL can do.